The Interview Discusses:

 Santoli has covered the Wall Street beat for more than 20 years.
 Prior to joining Yahoo in 2012, he spent 15 years as a columnist and feature writer for Barron’s magazine.
 From 1993 to 1997, Santoli was a reporter at Dow Jones Newswires, covering the securities industry, and was awarded two Dow Jones Newswire Awards for distinguished real time journalism.

-Transcript Of Interview With Michael Santoli:
+Transcript of the Interview With Michael Santoli:

 [00:00:11] Jonathan Boyar: Welcome to The World According to Boyar, where we bring top investors, bestselling authors, and business leaders to show you the smartest ways to uncover value in the stock market.
 I’m your host, Jonathan Boyar.
 Today’s very special guest Michael Santoli is well known to regular watchers of CNBC.
 Michael serves as a senior market’s commentator for the network.